robenkleene/design-references/after-effects/after-effects-graph-editor.md

 #### Keyframe Velocity

 Speed and influence can also be set via a dialog box by choosing `Animation > Keyframe Velocity...` (`⇧⌘K`).
 This can also be used to change the speed graphs for several properties simultaneously.

+The keyframe velocity is the same data and format as the speed graph, so changing the keyframe velocity also changes the speed graph (and the value graph).

+A good a way to duplicate graph data across properties is to draw it visually in the graph editor, and then copy the values from `Keyframe Velocity` to the other properties.

 ## Curves